cathydutton/Bear/README.md

 # Bear

-Bear is a starting point for any web project.
-It includes a Sass folder structure and start up grid along with Gulp set up and configuration.
+Bear is my starting point for a static projects, it includes a Gulp workflow with Sass, JavaScript and PostCSS.
+All http requests are versioned and critical styling is inlined.

+## Features

+*   Versioned CSS and JavaScript files
+*   Inlined critical CSS
+*   HTML includes
+*   PostCSS
+*   Sass
+*   sass lint
+*   CSS lint
+*   Style stats
+*   Bundled and minified Javascript
+*   Browsersync
+*   Image compression

 ## Getting Started